 Nancy received a BA in History from the University of California, Riverside, and an MFA in Modern Dance from the University of Utah in Salt Lake City.
 In 1982 she became the Artistic Director of Dance Theatre West, a modern dance company based in Orange County.
 Her choreography for that company was chosen for many regional festivals and showcases.

 As a freelance choreographer, Nancy's work has been featured at the Riverside Dance Festival in New York City, in Chicago, Indianapolis, and all over the Western United States.
 Her piece Through the Trees, a work to the music of Yo-Yo Ma, was performed in Segerstrom Hall of the Orange County Performing Arts Center and Turbulence was selected to close the 2003 gala concert of the American College Dance Festival.
 Nancy also choreographed Reach for Orange County's acclaimed Backhausdance company.

 In 1999 Nancy became a member of the full-time dance faculty at Chapman and has taught Modern Dance, Ballet, Jazz, Choreography, Improvisation, Music for Dancers, Dance in World Cultures, Introduction to Dance Studies, Dance Teaching Methods, and Performance classes.
-She has received two awards for excellence in teaching at Chapman.
-She has served as program coordinator and is currently the prospective student coordinator.
+She received two awards for excellence in teaching at Chapman, and served as program student coordinator for many years.